mgkcloud/foodcube-customizer/README.md

 # Transform your $20 Cursor into a Devin-like AI Assistant

-This repository gives you everything needed to supercharge your Cursor/Windsurf IDE or GitHub Copilot with **advanced** agentic AI capabilities—similar to the $500/month Devin—but at a fraction of the cost.
+This repository gives you everything needed to supercharge your Cursor or Windsurf IDE with **advanced** agentic AI capabilities — similar to the $500/month Devin—but at a fraction of the cost.
 In under a minute, you'll gain:

 * Automated planning and self-evolution, so your AI "thinks before it acts" and learns from mistakes
 * Extended tool usage, including web browsing, search engine queries, and LLM-driven text/image analysis